 Strobe signal for the synchronous serial interface.
-With the positive edge at this output data is taken from the connected shift registers to the physical outputs.
+With this signal data is taken from the connected shift registers to the physical outputs.

 In SPI mode this Pin serves as a low-active Slave-Select-Signal.

 3.2.3 Data out (SPI-Master: SS1-)